YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 We take a top-down approach, starting with an overview of the structure of the parser, then explain its individual entries.

-### The structure of the parser
+### The structure of the parser: an overview

-We describe the structure of the formula parser, followed by an gentle revelation of the deeper mechanisms in which it works.
+We describe the structure of the formula parser, and then putting it in perspective, gently show how it works as enbaled by Camlp5.

 #### What we see